-Suppose we need to calculate $b = a_1 + a_2 + a_3$.
+Suppose we need to calculate $b = a_1 + a_2 + a_3$ .
 The following algorithm will allow to split the sum in two $(sum_1 = a_1 + a_2 \text{ and } b = sum_2 = sum_1 + a_3)$ with exactly the same rounding errors as the sum performed all at once.

-''' sum_1 = a_1 + a_2
+$$sum_1 = a_1 + a_2$$

+'''

 error_1 = a_2 + (a_1 - sum_1)

 sum_2 = sum_1 + a_3 + error_1

 error_2 = a_3 + error_1 + (sum_1 - sum_2)

-b = sum_2 '''
+b = sum_2

+'''

-This feature can be found in lib_fortran.F90 module and is effective when key_mpp_rep.
-In that case, all calls to glob_sum function (summation over the entire basin excluding duplicated rows and columns due to cyclic or north fold boundary condition as well as overlap MPP areas).
+This feature can be found in lib\fortran.F90 module and is effective when key\mpp\rep. In that case, all calls to glob\sum function (summation over the entire basin excluding duplicated rows and columns due to cyclic or north fold boundary condition as well as overlap MPP areas).
 Note this implementation may be sensitive to the optimization level.

-15.5.3 MPP scalability
+16.4.3 MPP scalability

-The default method of communicating values across the north-fold in distributed memory applications (key_mpp_mpi) uses a MPI_ALLGATHER function to exchange values from each processing region in the northern row with every other processing region in the northern row.
+The default method of communicating values across the north-fold in distributed memory applications (key\mpp\mpi) uses a MPI\ALLGATHER function to exchange values from each processing region in the northern row with every other processing region in the northern row.
 This enables a global width array containing the top 4 rows to be collated on every northern row processor and then folded with a simple algorithm.
 Although conceptually simple, this "All to All" communication will hamper performance scalability for large numbers of northern row processors.
 From version 3.4 onwards an alternative method is available which only performs direct "Peer to Peer" communications between each processor and its immediate "neighbours" across the fold line.
-This is achieved by using the default MPI_ALLGATHER method during initialisation to help identify the "active" neighbours.
+This is achieved by using the default MPI\ALLGATHER method during initialisation to help identify the "active" neighbours.
 Stored lists of these neighbours are then used in all subsequent north-fold exchanges to restrict exchanges to those between associated regions.
 The collated global width array for each region is thus only partially filled but is guaranteed to be set at all the locations actually required by each individual for the fold operation.
 This alternative method should give identical results to the default ALLGATHER method and is recommended for large values of jpni.
-The new method is activated by setting ln_nnogather to be true (nammpp).
+The new method is activated by setting ln\nnogather to be true (nammpp).
 The reproducibility of results using the two methods should be confirmed for each new, non-reference configuration.

-15.6 Model Optimisation, Control Print and Benchmark
+16.5 Model Optimisation, Control Print and Benchmark

 '''

 &namctl

-!
 Control prints & Benchmark

+trends control print (expensive!) level of print (0 no extra print)

 ln ctl

-! trends control print (expensive!)

-= .false.

-! level of print (0 no extra print)

-! start i indice of control sum (use to compare mono versus

 nn_print

+start i indice of control sum (use to compare mono versus end i indice of control sum multi processor runs

 nn_ictls

-multi processor runs

-! end

-i indice of control sum

-nn ictle
+Ω

+nn_ictle

+over a subdomain)

 nn_jctls

-! start j indice of control
+start j indice of control end j indice of control

-over a subdomain)

 nn_jctle

-end

-i indice of control

 nn_isplt

+nn_jsplt

-! number of processors in i-direction
+number of processors in i-direction number of processors in j-direction

-nn isplt
+nn hench

-\hbox{number of processors in $j$-direction}\\

-nn_bench

 Bench mode (1/0): CAUTION use zero except for bench

-! (no physical validity of the results)

-! timing by routine activated (=1) creates timing.output file, or not (=0)

 '''

+''' ! (no physical validity of the results)

+nn_timing = 0 ! timing by routine activated (=1) creates timing.output file, or not (=0)